 Pediatric Residency Program Associate Director

 Dr. Maria Behnam-Terneus earned her Doctor of Osteopathic Medicine degree from the Nova Southeastern University College of Osteopathic Medicine in Ft.
 Lauderdale, Florida.
-Subsequently, Dr. Behnam went on to complete a three year pediatric residency training followed by an additional year as Chief Resident at Miami Children’s Hospital.
+Subsequently, Dr. Behnam went on to complete a three year pediatric residency training followed by an additional year as Chief Resident at Nicklaus Children's Hospital, formerly Miami Children's Hospital.

 Dr. Behnam-Terneus holds faculty appointments at Florida International University and at Nova Southeastern University’s College of Osteopathic Medicine.
 She is dually board-certified by the American Board of Pediatrics and by the American Osteopathic Board of Pediatrics.
 She is also a member of the American Academy of Pediatrics, the AAP Society of Hospitalist Medicine, and the American Osteopathic Association.

 Mark Gabay, DO, FAAP